 - The end-of-year grade is determined by taking the class assessment points accumulated since the beginning of the student's school year and dividing it by the total number of points attempted in the class during that year.
-This process will reflect an average that will be the grade established in the marking system. - To be promoted, students must obtain at least a C grade in the core subjects (English, Spanish, Math, Science, and Social Studies) at the end of the year. - Students who receive a D grade in three core subjects at the end of the year, will not be promoted to the next grade. - Students who receive an F grade in two core subjects at the end of the year, will not be promoted to the next grade. - Students who receive a D in one or two core subjects at the end of the year, must attend Summer School. - Students who receive an F in one core subject at the end of the year must attend Summer School. - 12th-grade students earning less than a C in any core subject and/or elective subject may impact graduation at the discretion of the Principal and Head of School.
+This process will reflect an average that will be the grade established in the marking system. - To be promoted, students must obtain at least a C grade in the core subjects (English, Spanish, Math, Science, and Social Studies) at the end of the year. - Students who receive a D grade in three (3) core subjects at the end of the year, will not be promoted to the next grade. - Students who receive an F grade in two (2) core subjects at the end of the year, will not be promoted to the next grade. - Students must attend Summer School if they receive a D in one (1) or two (2) core subjects at the end of the year.
+The same goes if they receive an F in one (1) core subject at the end of the year. - 12th-grade students earning less than a C in any core subject and/or elective subject may impact graduation at the discretion of the Principal and Head of School.
 Students will be required to complete Dorado Academy Summer School to receive their diplomas. - The school reserves the right to evaluate each retention case individually and make appropriate recommendations to the student's legal guardians.

-PRINCIPAL/HONOR ROLL
+PRINCIPAL'S AND HONOR ROLL AWARDS

-• Students who qualify for the Principals Roll must have a 4.0 academic average up to the third quarter.
-This includes grades in English, Spanish, Math, Social Studies, and Science.
-Grades in the elective courses are not calculated in to the academic average, but all elective courses must obtain a passing grade.

-- Students who qualify for the Honor Roll must have an academic average of 3.50 to 3.99 up to the third quarter.
-This includes grades in English, Spanish, Math, Social Studies, and Science.
-Grades in the electives courses are not calculated in the academic average, but all electives courses must obtain a passing grade. - A student is not eligible for Principal's Roll or Honor Roll with a failing grade in any subject.
+- To qualify for the Principal's Roll or the Honor Roll, each student's academic average for the year is calculated from the grades in English, Spanish, Math, Social Studies, and Science. - For the Principal's Roll, the student must have a 4.0 academic average throughout the school year. - For the Honor Roll, the student must have an academic average of 3.50 to 3.99 throughout the school year. - Grades in the elective courses are not calculated into the academic average, but all elective courses must obtain a passing grade.
+A student is not eligible for the Principal's Roll or Honor Roll with a failing grade in any subject or if placed on academic probation.